-BRHP will deny assistance in the following cases:
+BRHP may deny assistance in the following cases:

-- Any member of the household has been evicted from federally assisted housing in the last three years for drug-related criminal activity - BRHP determines that any household member is currently engaged in the use of illegal drugs - o Currently engaged in is defined as any use of illegal drugs during the previous three months. - BRHP has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents - o In determining reasonable cause, BRHP will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
-BRHP will give a conviction more weight than an arrest.
+Any member of the household has been evicted from federally assisted housing in the last three years for drug-related criminal activity.

+BRHP determines that any household member is currently engaged in the use of illegal drugs.
+"Currently engaged in" is defined as any use of illegal drugs during the previous 12 months.BRHP has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.

+In determining reasonable cause, BRHP will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A record or records of arrest will not be used as the sole basis of determining reasonable cause.
-BRHP will also consider evidence from treatment providers or community-based organizations providing services to household members. - Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing - Any household member is subject to a lifetime registration requirement under a state sex offender registration program - Any conviction for drug-related or violent criminal activity within the past three years - Arrests for drug-related or violent criminal activity within the past three years - A record of arrest(s) will not be the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
-BRHP will give a police report and or a conviction for drug-related or violent criminal activity more weight than an arrest for such activity.
+BRHP will also consider evidence from treatment providers or community-based organizations providing services to household members.
+Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing.
+Any household member is subject to a lifetime registration requirement under a state sex offender registration program.

+Any conviction for drug-related or violent criminal activity within the past three years.

+Arrests for drug-related or violent criminal activity within the past three years.

+A record of arrest(s) will not be the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
+BRHP will consider all credible evidence and mitigating circumstances before making a determination on whether to deny assistance to the household.
+The final decision will be made based on the preponderance of evidence.